BillDietrich/MatrixDashboard/README.md

 GUI dashboard for managing a project, aimed at managing bug-bounty hunting projects

 ## Status
+* FAR from usable, just started building it.
-Only the barest framework put together, but it shows a GUI and populates it with some info from the database.
+* Only the barest framework put together, but it shows a GUI and populates it with some info from the database.

 ## Development Environment
 * NetBeans IDE 10